 This module is responsible for basic visualization of Things currently registered in Thing Directory.
 A list of all Things is not stored in the GUI database, so only the Thing Directory provides a current state of devices connected to the IoT platform.
-To receive data, GUI through an internal component sends HTTP request to Thing Directory's API and in the response - the body gets JSON with specific information.
+To receive data, the GUI through an internal component sends HTTP requests to the Thing Directory's API and in the response - the body gets JSON with specific information.
 To avoid problems with the device description, maintain consistency and uniform format in the platform, GUI uses the JSON-LD standard in the above-mentioned communication.
 After getting data from Thing Directory, the JSON description needs to be translated into a user-friendly form.
 For this purpose, mapping to a previously defined object is used, so that the user can easily browse devices with their attributes.
-Moreover, GUI provides support for the SPARQL filter for easy searching in Thing Directory.
+Moreover, the GUI provides support for the SPARQL filter for easy searching in Thing Directory.
 This component also allows for adding new things and remove existing ones directly through the platform.
 It is not the main way to register new devices to the platform, but it can be additional functionality to support the Thing Directory.
-Sequence diagrams illustrating interactions between GUI and Thing Directory are depicted in the diagrams below (Figure 8, Figure 9)
+Sequence diagrams illustrating interactions between GUI and Thing Directory are depicted in Figure 3-3 and Figure 3-4.